HTKFOOLISH/flutter/readme.md

     <figcaption><em>Fig 10: The active interface in Field Lot interface of the Farm app</em></figcaption>
     <br><br><br>
 </figure>
 *Try it for fun.
 The result that is not show a lot.
-You can clone it to know how it work !*
+You can clone it to know how it work!*